theBoEffect/mmv-architecture-demo/README.md

 Assumptions for this overview:
 * Purpose is to communicate how I design and communicate software and systems architecture
-* Specific architecture is of my choosing
+* Specific architecture/software being demonstrated is of my choosing

 The actual overview can be found [here](link)